bharathkumaracharicaerulean/cbc-chain/cbc-runtime/README.md

 # CBC Runtime

-The CBC Runtime is the core blockchain implementation for the CBC (Cerulean Blockchain Chain) network.
+The CBC Runtime is the core blockchain implementation for the CBC (Caerulean ByteChains).
 It implements a unique consensus mechanism combining Proof of Stake (PoS) and Proof of Inference (PoI) through the Dynamic Consensus Framework (DCF).

 ## Project Structure